Traffik: Reception

 The miniseries currently has an average rating of 83% on Rotten Tomatoes.
 Writer Suan C. Boyd acknowledges the miniseries for giving different perspectives of the global war on drug trade, going as far as to claim that Traffik is the only film sample that includes the poppy grower in depth.

+Awards and nominations

 Home media

 The miniseries was released on DVD on 26 June 2001 by Acorn Media.